 Created By: ODHS

-Point 2 Stop at Evelyn House, next to Olney House (Number 15), to look across the street at the Old Penny House (Number 22) to the left of the archway, and the Honey House, the next property (Number 24) to the north.
+Point of Interest 2.
+Stop at Evelyn House, next to Olney House (Number 15), and look across the street at the Old Penny House (Number 22) to the left of the archway, and the Honey House, the next property (Number 24) to the north.

 The Old Penny House was a school for girls run by Sarah Duxbury in the 1850s, who also taught them lacemaking, for a few pence a week.
 Teachers in lace schools were also supposed to teach the girls to read and write, but usually most of the effort was put into lacemaking, as writing would have taken their hands off their lace pillows!
 The children would be gathered in a room usually with no heating, other than ‘dicky pots’ at their feet, as smoke and dust from a fire would soil their lace.
 Their necks and arms were kept bare so the teacher could slap them if the lace was worked incorrectly.
 The extreme punishment for bad work was to have their head thrust forward onto the pillow and their nose rubbed on the pin heads!